 Capital market helps in the formation of capital by adding capital to the existing capital in the economy.
 This helps in the expansion of capital in the economy

 Capital market raises resources for longer periods of time.
 Thus it provides an investment avenue for people who wish to invest resources for a long period of time.
 It provides suitable interest rate returns also to investors.
 Instruments such as bonds, equities etc. definitely provide diverse investment avenue for the public.

 Accelerates Economic Development:

-Capital Market provides various services like medium and long-term loans consultancy services. export finance etc.
+Capital Market regulators provides various services like medium and long-term loans consultancy services. export finance etc.

-The above article was an introduction to the regulators of the capital markets, which is just one aspect of the bourses.
+The above article was an introduction to the capital market regulators, which is just one major aspect.
 To enrich your knowledge and strengthen your foundation of the capital markets, there are a lot of aspects which need to be covered.